 5 lesser-known benefits of cow milk for babies

 Packed with protein and calcium, cow milk is a wonderful superfood for your child!
+A diet plan for children should always include cow’s milk due to varied health benefits that it offers.
 Find out the amazing health benefits of cow milk and how to introduce it to your baby.

 Cow’s milk is full of calcium and protein, making it an excellent food for growing children.
 It is important to remember, though, that children below the age of 1 should not be given cow’s milk as an alternative to formula or breast milk.
 This is because babies do not have the required enzyme lactase to digest cow’s milk.
 Toddlers, on the other hand, can safely consume cow’s milk, a calcium-rich food, without facing any issues with digestion.
 Here’s everything parents need to know about feeding cow’s milk to their child and the benefits of doing so.